 Construction Output in Australia averaged 0.78 percent from 1986 until 2021, reaching an all time high of 17.90 percent in the third quarter of 2017 and a record low of -18.90 percent in the third quarter of 2000.
 This page provides the latest reported value for - Australia Construction Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Australia Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.
+Australia Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Construction Output in Australia is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Construction Output in Australia is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Australia Construction Output is projected to trend around 0.70 percent in 2022, according to our econometric models.